Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Your first setup path

-Use Stock Count when asked to count a storage area.
+- Use Counts when asked to count a storage area.

-Use Waste Log when product is spilled, expired, damaged, or thrown away.
+- Use Waste Log when product is spilled, expired, damaged, or thrown away, and attach a phone camera photo when it helps explain the loss.

 Sign In The Right Way